 Skip to contents

-This function computes an approximation to the time-shift between pairs of time series as the absolute time difference between pairs of observations in the time series x and y connected by the dynamic time warping path.
+This function computes an approximation to the time-delay between pairs of time series as the difference between observations connected by the dynamic time warping path.

-It returns a data frame with the modal, mean, median, minimum, maximum, quantiles 0.25 and 0.75, and standard deviation.
-The modal and the median are the most generally accurate time-shift descriptors.
+The function returns a data frame with the names of the time series in the columns x and y, and the modal, mean, and median of the time delay.
+The modal and the median are the most generally accurate time-delay metrics

 This function requires scaled and detrended time series.
 Still, it might yield non-sensical results in case of degenerate warping paths.
 Plotting dubious results with [distantia_dtw_plot())] is always a good approach to identify these cases.